lorenzobonaguro/cyCONDOR/README.md

 **Data analysis**
 - Pseudo-time Analysis - Have some code
-- Astir for automated cell type annotation - Have some code
 - Differential frequencies (boxplot of frequencies for more than two groups)
 - Differential marker expression
-- Correct the FlowSOM - LB
+- ~~Correct the FlowSOM~~
-- Function for random subsetting
+- ~~Function for random subsetting~~
-- PC loadings and variance explained by PC - Charlotte has some code
+- ~~PC loadings and variance explained by PC - Charlotte has some code~~
 - Possibility to select the number of PC for clustering or DR or the features
+- ~~Pseudobulk PCA analysis~~
+- Function to change param names
+- Function specific to export cell frequencies

 **Data Visualization**
-- Density Map
+- ~~Density Map~~
-- Violin plot marker visualization
+- ~~Violin plot marker visualization~~
-- Cluster marker heatmap: option without column clustering (Charlotte)
+- ~~Cluster marker heatmap: option without column clustering~~
 - Option to show cluster numbers on UMAP (Charlotte)
-- Violin plots of expression per cluster (sometimes I think this visualization is more helpful than the heatmap) - Charlotte has some code
+- ~~Violin plots of expression per cluster (sometimes I think this visualization is more helpful than the heatmap) - Charlotte has some code~~
-- Split UMAP by one variable and color by another
+- ~~Split UMAP by one variable and color by another~~ - Done but need further testing

 **On hold**
 - Import of biexponential values to recreate FlowJo visualization
 - I personally find the way how names are added to the cluster numbers in the metaclustering function not so nice.
 I would prefer a way, where you have the number next to the label in your code.
+- Update to the latest version of R 4XX
+- Astir for automated cell type annotation - Have some code

 ## Contact or follow us